ooralas/mini_projects-ReactJS-ToDoApp/README.md

 # mini_projects-ToDoApp_ReactJS
-A ToDo app made with ReactJS.
+A simple ToDo app implemented with ReactJS.
+With the app you can add tasks, modify existing tasks or delete existing tasks.